vinitkumar/white-paper/_posts/2017-02-23-How-to-get-readonly-mode-in-django.md

 comments: false
 ---

-Last week, I came across an interesting problem at work.
+I came across an interesting problem at work.
 The problem was to get read only users in a Django based application.

 But doing so was not very simple because there is no read only mode for users in Django.
 In order to solve this, I first started reading answers on stack